What is a manufacturing execution system (MES)

 Additionally, MES will become more integrated with other enterprise systems, such as ERP and PLM, to provide a comprehensive view of the manufacturing operations and supply chain.
 The increasing demand for customization and personalization will drive the need for MES to be highly flexible and scalable to accommodate the changing needs of manufacturers.

-Cloud manufacturing software that does everything MES does and more
+Cloud inventory software that does everything MES does and more

-Katana cloud manufacturing software offers everything an MES offers but adds additional features as well, so you can get it all done with the same platform.
-With Katana, you can:
+Katana Cloud Inventory Platform offers everything an MES system for manufacturing offers but adds additional features as well, so you can get it all done with the same platform.
+Katana lets businesses:

-Sign up now and get a free 14-day trial to test it out and see how Katana can benefit your business.
+Request a demo today to see for yourself how Katana can benefit your business.

 More on manufacturing